Africa - Wild Animals!

 This trip is the culmination of years of longing for and, finally, planning a trip to Africa.
 It didn’t just meet my expectations - it blew my mind.
 I can only hope that some of the images I brought back do justice to the extraordinary beauty, power and majesty of the land.
 Upon re-reading them, my words feel inadequate.

-For more images of animals from our trip, you can go to my Flickr album.
+For more images of animals from our trip, click here.